Dave-team/Knowledge-base/Principles.md

     - When there’s pain, it means there is something to learn.
 The more you deal and face the pain, the more you learn and the better you become at encountering similar or even heavier pains.
     - Think of life as a puzzle: every challenge you solve is a principle that helps avoid the same sort of problem in the future
     - Pain + reflection = Progress
+    - Criticism:
+      - Realize we're not perfect so we're often wrong.
+When there is criticism - maybe you deserve it.
+Be thanful and work with it.
+    - Act as if we are confident and got everything sorted.
 - Spend time with great people
     - You are the average of the five people you spend most time with
     - Visualize how others would handle situations and emulate these situations (Naval, Paul G, Jocko)